Sydney, ANZAC and Glebe Island Bridges, Sydney - photo Marghanita |

 Or thinking of buying or ever selling one?

-However, as owners of individual units, members of the body corporate, we also have an interest in ensuring our building is maintained.
+As owners of individual units, members of the body corporate, we also have an financial interest in ensuring our building is well maintained.
 And if we are renting out our unit, that we have a tenant, they look after the property and pay their rent.
+If we are living in the unit that you have good neighbours and fellow owners.
+Often owners expect the executive committee, conveyance lawyer, real estate agent and strata manager to look after their interests.
+However, owners need to comprehend the information these agents provide and monitor the ongoing management of their property.

 Owners need to ensure they are provided with sufficient information and that there is some anticipation of the need for operations, maintenance and other major outlays.